This Haunting Road Trip Through Pennsylvania Ghost Towns Is One You Won’t Forget

 Ricketts, a lumber town turned ghost town, played a pivotal role in the development of Pennsylvania in the early 1900s.
 Long ago, from 1890 to 1913 to be exact, Ricketts was a busy, happy town with homes, businesses, a two-room schoolhouse, and a hotel comprising the downtown area during its heyday.
 But, eventually, the boom turned to bust and by 1914 only a handful of residents remained in Ricketts.
 The rest set off in search of better opportunities.

 Like many towns in Pennsylvania, Fallbrook earned its place in history books because of its massive success as a coal mining town in the late 1860s.
 By the turn of the 20th century, however, the coal had all been mined, forcing miners and their families to abandon the town.
 Fallbrook has now stood abandoned for over a century, becoming a popular spot for tourists and ghost hunters to visit.
 In fact, ghost hunters claim that Fallbrook Cemetery is haunted.

 9. Ghost Town Trail

-Let’s now end our virtual road trip the way we started it: On foot or on bike.
-The 36 mile Ghost Town Trail passes by the remains of what were once vibrant towns, such as Bracken and Scott Glenn.
-Click here to plan your trek along the trail by visiting the official website of Indiana County, PA.
+Let’s now end our virtual road trip the way we started in: On foot or on bike.
+The 36-mile Ghost Town Trail passes by the remains of what were once vibrant towns, such as Bracken and Scott Glen.
+Plan your trek along the trail by visiting the official website of Indiana County, PA.